 Dental Sedative Drugs Used for Full Sedation Dentistry at Maryland Sedation Dentistry

-by Gary Adams DDS sedation dentist in Burtonsville and Rockville Maryland
+by Gary Adams DDS sedation dentist in Burtonsville Silver Spring Maryland

 Full IV Sedation Drugs used by our Sedative Dentists:

 Full sedation IV sedatives we use are typically used for moderate and deep sedation.
-The dental sedatives of choice in our office for IV sedation are fentanyl and verced.
+The dental sedatives of choice in our office for IV sedation are fentanyl and Verced.
 Fentanyl provides sedation and gives the patient the sense that everything is great.
 You will never feel better than when you are on Fentanyl.
 Everything seems awesome not matter how bad it is…even the worst news is euphoric.
-Verced also called midazolam is a benzo used for sedation and its unique ability to produce amnesia.
+Verced also called midazolam is a benzodiazepene used for sedation and its unique ability to produce amnesia.
 Who wants to remember a thing in the dental office.
-When you are under verced, you will likely not remember a thing.
-Verced is also a hypnotic which is also a good think for the Sleep Dentist and Sedation Dentistry in general.
+When you are under Verced, you will likely not remember a thing.
+Verced is also a hypnotic which is also a good thing for the sleep dentist and sedation dentistry in general.

 IV sedation is best for longer cases, cases of high anxiety, people who have difficulty getting numb or for individuals with severe gag reflexes.
 Full sedation for implants, impacted wisdom teeth removal, cases where several teeth are going to be fixed at one time is a good idea.
 The above cases can get long and be difficult to tolerate.
 When there is anxiety and uneasiness during a procedure, there is usually more inflammation, pain and possibly poor outcomes.